Horizon fluxes of binary black holes in eccentric orbits: Leading order tidal heating

 \subsection{Non-rotating black hole}

 Once the tidal fields are computed in the BH frame the fluxes can be directly computed from it.
 We will assume that the body labeled as one in the binary is a BH.
-Then for a non-rotating BH the relation was found to be,
+Then for a non-rotating BH the relation was found to be \cite{Taylor:2008xy},

 The above expression can be simplified using the results in Sec. \ref{sec:Tidal moments} and substituting the orbital variables with Eq. (\ref{eq:orbit expression}).
+We substitute Eq. (\ref{eq:orbit expression}) in Eq. (\ref{eq:tidal moments}).
+Then using Eq. (\ref{eq:co ordinate change}), Eq. (\ref{eq: coordinate changed variable}) and Eq. (\ref{eq: rotation in eccentric case}) tidal moments in Eq. (\ref{eq: tidal moments in changed coordinate}) is computed.
+These results are substituted in Eq. (\ref{eq:spinless mass rate}) to find the rate of change of mass.
 The resulting expression depends on the eccentric anomaly $u$.
 As a result, the expression is not fixed over an orbital period, it changes along with the change in $u$.
 Conventionally this is addressed by taking an orbital average.
 To compute the average over any quantity, say $X(u)$, we average over orbital time period $(T)$.
 Then using the relation between time and $u$ this averaging can be translated over to an average over $u$ as follows \cite{Peters:1963ux, Moore:2016qxz}:

-Using Eq. (\ref{eq:spinless mass rate}) and Eq. (\ref{eq:avearaging definition}) the rate of change of mass of a nonspinning BH can be found to be,
+Using Eq. (\ref{eq:spinless mass rate}) and Eq. (\ref{eq:avearaging definition}) we find the rate of change of mass of a nonspinning BH to be,

 This is the leading order horizon energy flux of a non-rotating black hole in an eccentric orbit.
 Note, the enhancement factor $\mathcal{M} \rightarrow 1$ in the limit $e_t\rightarrow 0$.
 Then in the leading post-Newtonian order, i.e. $\xi =\xi_{\phi}$ this exactly matches with the results derived for circular orbits in Ref. \cite{Alvi:2001mx}.
-However, since $\xi$ and $e_t$ both depend on $\xi_{\phi}$ the final result in terms of $\xi_{\phi}$ will require further computations.
+A similar result in extreme mass ratio inspiral (EMRI) limit was computed in \cite{Forseth_thesis}.
+However, these results bank only on black hole perturbation theory where the source is a moving point particle.
+On the contrary in the current approach, only the validity of the PN approach is assumed.
+Therefore, any tidal field respecting PN conditions can be used to compute results.
+As a result, our result is usable for any mass ratios.
+Assuming $m_1\geq m_2$ and $m_2=qm_1$, $\langle\Dot{m}_1\rangle \propto q^2/(1+q)^8$.
+In EMRI limit $(q\ll1)$ this becomes $\langle\Dot{m}_1\rangle \propto q^2$.
+Since $\xi$ and $e_t$ both depend on $\xi_{\phi}$ the final result in terms of $\xi_{\phi}$ will require further computations.
 This aspect will be addressed in later sections.